Analytics and BI teams are instrumental in shaping future business strategies.

 Unify customer identities

 Resolving user identities across multiple systems presents significant hurdles to understanding your customers.
-Segment handles the problem of merging customer identities using Personas, which unifies the complete history of each customer into a single profile, no matter where they interact with your business.
-Identity Resolution allows you to understand a user’s interaction across web, mobile, server, and third party partner touch-points.
+Segment handles the problem of merging customer identities using Unify, which unifies the complete history of each customer into a single profile, no matter where they interact with your business.
+Identity Resolution Software like Unify allows you to understand a user’s interaction across web, mobile, server, and third party partner touch-points.
 No more extracting and joining data from multiple systems.

 A data warehouse is often the single source of truth for an organization’s data.
 Segment automatically schematizes and pushes customer data into your warehouse, so it’s ready for analysis, machine learning, or the creation of other data products.
 The most important aspect of a schema is how easy the subsequent use of this data is.